rippinrobr/baseball-stats-db/README.md

-                        representation to the structure --package             sets the package to the correct name for Go structs --language {go}       create language specific data structures --name NAME           name of the datas tructure being created --output-dir OUTPUT_DIR
+                        representation to the structure --package             sets the package to the correct name for Go structs --language {go}       create language specific data structures --name NAME           name of the data structure being created --output-dir OUTPUT_DIR
                         the directory where the generated file should be written.
 If not provided file will be written to